 Heat together the milk, cream, butter, vanilla. and sugar a heavy based saucepan over low to medium heat until bubbles just start to appear.
 Make sure to stir regularly.
 Turn the heat off.

-Place the cornflour, water and egg yolks in a large bowl and beat with a handheld beater just until combined and lightened.
+Place the cornflour, water, lemon zest, lemon juice and egg yolks in a large bowl and beat with a handheld beater just until combined and lightened.

 With the beater on low, slowly drizzle the hot milk mixture into the egg mixture.
 Don't rush it or you may end up scrambling your eggs.

-Tip it all back into the saucepan and heat over low-medium heat, whisking constantly, until it thickens.
+Return it all to the saucepan and heat over low-medium heat, whisking constantly, until it thickens.
 It will get quite thick after 4-5 minutes.
 It is ready when it starts looking 'bouncy' almost and when dolloping custard on top of itself, it takes a while to settle back into itself.
 Turn the heat off.

 Sit an 8x8 inch square baking tin on top of one of the pieces of baked puff pastry.
 Use a large, sharp knife to cut straight down through the pastry around the base of the pan so you have a square that will fit inside the pan.